faseeh1080/my-first-flask-project/README.md

 ## Setup

-- Run `python3 -m venv .venv` for Linux and `py -3 -m venv .venv` for Windows to create a Python virtual environment named `.venv`
+1. Run `python3 -m venv .venv` for Linux and `py -3 -m venv .venv` for Windows to create a Python virtual environment named `.venv`
-- Run `source .venv/bin/activate` or `. .venv/bin/activate` for Linux and `.venv\Scripts\activate` to activate the virtual environment in your terminal.
+2. Run `source .venv/bin/activate` or `. .venv/bin/activate` for Linux and `.venv\Scripts\activate` to activate the virtual environment in your terminal.
-- If you are using VS Code, select the interpreter from the virtual environment.
+3. If you are using VS Code, select the interpreter from the virtual environment.
-- Run `pip install Flask` to install Flask.
+4. Run `pip install Flask` to install Flask.
-- Run `pip install flask-cors` to install Flask-CORS.
+5. Run `pip install flask-cors` to install Flask-CORS.
 This website uses Flask-CORS to enable cross-origin resource sharing, allowing *faseehapps.github.io* to retrieve reviews from the database.

-**Always ensure the virtual environment is activated on your terminal beore working with the app.**
+6. Run `flask --app flaskr init-db` to initialize the SQLite database.

-## How to Run the App
+## Run the App

 - Run: `flask --app flaskr run`
 - Run with Debugging: `flask --app flaskr run --debug`

-## Initialize the SQLite Database

-- `flask --app flaskr init-db`

 ## More Information